 Unless specified otherwise, our University scholarships cover

-Scholarships are normally offered for three years of full-time study or five years of part-time study (part-time paid at 50%).
+Scholarships are normally offered for three and a half years of full-time study or six years of part-time study (part-time paid at 50%).

-We may also offer fees-only scholarships for part-time study, covering part-time tuition fees (at UK/EU levels) only.
+We may also offer fees-only scholarships for part-time study, covering part-time tuition fees (at UK levels) only.

 Some of our scholarships are Graduate Teaching Assistantships.
 These programmes are designed to develop the next generation of academics, providing structured opportunities for development and experience in learning, teaching and assessment.
 As part of their academic development, GTA scholarship holders will receive training in teaching and learning and will undertake up to 180 hours' teaching-related activity per academic year.
 This activity forms part of the scholarship holder's training and there is no additional payment for it.

 General eligibility criteria for University scholarships are below, but these may differ for individual scholarships and you are advised to confirm the eligibility criteria for the specific scholarship you are applying for.